MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-monitor.md

 ---
-title: Azure CLI references for Azure Monitor
+title: Azure CLI references for Azure Monitor | Microsoft Docs
-description: Azure CLI reference landing page for Azure Monitor
+description: Learn how to use the Azure CLI to manage Azure Monitor.
+With over 100 different commands, you can work effectively with Azure Monitor from a command line.
 author: dbradish-microsoft
 manager: barbkess
 ms.devlang: azurecli
 ms.topic: reference
-ms.date: 04/09/2021
+ms.date: 09/21/2021
 ms.author: dbradish
 ms.service: azure-cli
 ms.reviewer: robb
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: azure references, azure monitor
 ---

-# Azure CLI for Azure Monitor
+# Azure CLI reference commands for Azure Monitor

-The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources for many Azure services.
-For Azure Monitor, over 100 different commands are available, which give you the ability to work effectively with the service from a command line.
+The Azure Command-Line Interface ([CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources for many Azure services.
+For Azure Monitor, over 100 different commands are available, which give you the ability to work effectively with the service from a command-line.

-## References for Azure Monitor

-The [Azure Monitor](/azure/azure-monitor/) CLI experience is composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure Monitor CLI footprint **extension**.
-The extension is automatically installed the first time you run an extension reference.
+The Azure CLI commands for [Azure Monitor](/azure/azure-monitor/) are composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure Monitor CLI footprint **extension**.
+The Azure CLI extension for Azure Monitor is automatically installed the first time you run the extension reference.
 For more information about extension references, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).

 > [!IMPORTANT]
 >
 > Azure Monitor now includes Application Insights and Log Analytics.
-As such, you must install the extensions for each sub-area when working with Azure Monitor CLI.
+You must install the extensions for each sub-area when working with the Azure CLI for Azure Monitor.
+You're prompted to install an extension reference on first use.

-### References

-> [!NOTE]
-> You're prompted to install an extension reference on first use.
 Or, you can use the `az extension add` command to manually install an extension.

+## Azure Monitor references

+List of Azure CLI references that can be used to manage Azure Monitor, reference descriptions, and links to popular articles:

 | Reference | Install extension | Description | For more information
 |-|-|-|-|